ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 3. We won’t test that ipfs-http-client has compatibility with recent versions of Kubo.
 4. If you want to control a Kubo node via JS, use the Kubo-specific library [js-kubo-rpc-client](https://github.com/ipfs/js-kubo-rpc-client) (api).

-### Seize and leverage new browser-friendly P2P transports
+### Seize and Leverage New Browser-Friendly P2P Transports

 We are transitioning to a world where browsers can connect to other libp2p nodes (including other browsers) without Central Authority TLS certs thanks to new transports like **WebTransport** and **WebRTC**.
 See [connectivity.libp2p.io](http://connectivity.libp2p.io) for more details.

 This means browser nodes have more optionality to which long-running IPFS nodes they delegate routing, retrieval, and providing.
 For example, making DHT or Bitswap requests to other nodes on the network is now viable.

-(Note: browser nodes will still want to delegate providing content to a node with more longevity since the new transports won’t stop browser nodes from disappearing from the network when the user closes a tab or puts their laptop to sleep.)
+> **Note:** browser nodes will still want to delegate providing content to a node with more longevity since the new transports won’t stop browser nodes from disappearing from the network when the user closes a tab or puts their laptop to sleep.

 We’ll lean into realizing these breakthroughs and remove the more convoluted mechanisms from the past that relied on the Kubo RPC API and preload nodes discussed in [js-ipfs in a Browser context](#js-ipfs-in-a-Browser-context).

-### Support fully speced delegated routing protocols and endpoints
+### Support Fully Speced Delegated Routing Protocols and Endpoints

 While it will be possible from a connectivity perspective to make DHT queries from a browser, we expect various applications will want to still delegate out routing.
 [Reframe](https://blog.ipfs.tech/2022-09-02-introducing-reframe/) is a protocol for delegated routing that other IPFS implementations like Kubo have implemented.
 While it currently uses HTTP as a transport, it is speced and not tied to the Kubo RPC API.
 If/when there is a speced protocol for ambient discovery of “Limited Delegated Routers” provided by libp2p, we will support that as well.

-### PL Delegate and Preload nodes will be shutting down
+### PL Delegate and Preload Nodes Will Be Shutting Down

 Given the new browser-friendly p2p transports discussed above, we’ll shut down the complicated “song-and-dance” with the legacy delegate/preload nodes and the Kubo RPC API described in [js-ipfs in a Browser context](#js-ipfs-in-a-Browser-context).
 This yields a simpler setup for one’s application and removes centralized infrastructure.